-Book proposal submitted (2020), book manuscript in progress
+Book manuscript in progress

 Abstract:

 I argue that mobilizations, unless they are explicitly protesting in nature, become spaces for producing models of society that diverge from the established social order.
 In contrast to an actor like the state that essentially establishes the social order, my book shows that in creating a family institution these mobilizations exert a priori unintended long-term transformative effects on society and politics.
 The book therefore advances the core idea that mobilization can produce institution.
 It proposes a shift in focus from “how the family establishes itself” to “how it is established”.
 The institution of the family results from construction efforts not by state or legal actors necessarily but instead by members of organizations in the social and religious space.
+This material also opens avenues for comparative reflection beyond the Senegalese case.
+By investigating the production of the family as institution, I focus on a problem that is not confined to Africa.
+I explore the existence of a family matrix of social and political organization and invite a fresh look by the literature at collective mobilizations, including their protesting dimension.

 A demonstration of Sheikh Bethio’s disciples, 2012 Presidential Elections, Nord Foire, Dakar, Senegal ©Marie Brossier